HexaField/decentralized-agent-coding-framework/readme.md

 - Backlog and status: `backlog.md`

 ## Status
 Active development on the MVP is underway.
-See `src/README.md` for the runnable demo, and `backlog.md` for detailed status and next steps.
-The long-term vision above remains, with MVP focusing on a simple schedule → execute → PR flow with live observability.
+See `backlog.md` for the epics and feature breakdown, including what’s complete and upcoming.